sleweke-bayer/CADET/doc/modelling/unit_operations/multi_channel_transport_model.rst

 All parameters can be zero to exclude the respective mechanism from the model.
 A chart of all resulting valid models of the model family can be found in Bühler et al. :cite:`BUHLER2014131`.

-By default...

-For each channel a seperate cross section area :math:`A_N` can be defined (see :numref:`fig-variable-areas`).
+By default, the cross-section areas of the channels are defined as equal in size.
+Alternatively, the cross-section area :math:`A_N` can be defined individually for each channel. (see :numref:`fig-variable-areas`).

 .. _fig-variable-areas: